for Danny Fletcher

 Burns has published in many magazines including The Atlantic, Poetry, The Kenyon Review, and Field.
 He has won a number of awards including the Iowa Poetry Prize, the Great Lakes Colleges Award for the Best First Book in Poetry, and received two fellowships in poetry from the National Endowment for the Arts.

-He edited Crazyhorse and is currently a professor of creative writing at the University of Arkansas at Little Rock.
+He edited Crazyhorse and was a professor of creative writing at the University of Arkansas at Little Rock.
+He currently resides in Fair Lawn, New Jersey.